laminlabs/lamin-docs/docs/security.md

 ### Bug bounty program

 Keeping user data secure is a top priority at Lamin.
 We welcome contributions from the security community to identify vulnerabilities in our product and disclose them to us in a responsible manner.
 We offer rewards ranging from $100 to $1000+ depending on the severity of the issue discovered.
-To participate, please send a report of the vulnerability to security@lamin.ai
+To participate, please send a report of the vulnerability to security@lamin.ai.

+Some Lamin resources are intentionally public.
+Reports that rely only on the following expected behavior are out of scope for bounty review:

+- public LaminDB instances allowing anonymous or unauthenticated read-only access
+- public instance metadata, public profile metadata, and public read-only database connection details for public instances
+- public S3 buckets or object listings that back public instances, public assets, examples, or documentation
+- public keys like anonymous API keys
+- client-side configuration files that expose publishable values, including Supabase anonymous API keys
+- enumeration of data that is already available through public Lamin pages, public APIs, public instances, public buckets, or public repositories

 ### Data privacy